“Doubts are the ants in the pants of faith.”Fred Buechner

-Three stories are emblematic of pain and grief, signatures of Good Friday:
+Three stories below are emblematic of pain and grief, signatures of Good Friday:

 First, the Notre Dame fire.
 Notice fear represented in the image above.
 Haunting gargoyles, meant to fend off evil spirits, instead watch and witness fire and devastation to a century place of worship and the relics therein.

-Second, a reflection from an Episcopalian rector on the personal significance of the Oklahoma City bombing, an event that occurred 24 years ago today.
+Second, a reflection (click on the word reflection to read,) from an Episcopalian rector on the personal significance of the Oklahoma City bombing, an event that occurred 24 years ago today.
 Do you remember it?
 I do.
 It was just weeks after my own father’s sudden death.
 Amazing how pain can resonate, this day especially.

 And last, a clip from The Passion of the Christ, Mel Gibson’s movie on Christ’s crucifixion.
 The movie, brutally realistic, intentionally portrays the Easter story in full color.
 (The clip below is an easier one, but still represents some of the pain endured.
 There are some unbearable scenes.
 The Passion broke many hearts.)